Xerxes of Sophene: Reign

-Xerxes belonged to the Iranian Orontid dynasty.
+Xerxes belonged to the Orontid dynasty of Iranian and Armenian origin.
 His father was Arsames I, who ruled Sophene, Commagene and possibly Armenia.
 Xerxes succeeded his father as the ruler of Sophene and Commagene in 228 BC, while his brother Orontes IV ruled Armenia.
 In 223 BC, several Seleucid satraps rebelled against King Antiochus III, including Artabazanes (Upper Media), Molon (Lower Media), Alexander (Persis), and Achaeus (Asia Minor).
 By 220 BC Antiochus had put down most of the rebellions; however, Achaeus was not defeated until 213 BC.

 These rebellions help explain Antiochus' subsequent aggressive policy toward his satrap Xerxes.
 By 212 BC, Antiochus III had invaded the domain of Xerxes and defeated him after laying siege to the city of Arsamosata.
 Shortly afterwards Antiochus III arranged for Xerxes to marry his sister, Antiochis.
 However, within the same year she arranged to have her new husband assassinated, thinking that her brother would then be able to take control of Sophene.
 Whether Xerxes still ruled Commagene by the time of his assassination is not known.